 Q. Can I spend the entire trip in the craft of my choice?

 I hope so.
 We do our level best to have the blend of oar rafts, paddle rafts, and inflatable kayaks that our guests want.
-However, 50 years of experience has proven that it is “virtually impossible” to have the perfect set of craft for every person, for every minute of an extended 3-6 day river trip.
+However, with over 50 years of experience has proven that it is “virtually impossible” to have the perfect set of craft for every person, for every minute of an extended 4-6 day river trip.
 It is important to come with a good attitude about sharing the various boat opportunities among the members of the group on your trip.

 Our considerations include: We cannot safely use inflatable kayaks in big, difficult rapids.
 We can only keep track of and offer support to a certain number of inflatable kayaks at one time (water level, water temperature, the river involved, ability of paddlers, etc., are all factors).
 Also, we are limited in the total number of craft on some rivers by the Forest Service.
 Once we commit to having a paddle raft on a trip, that paddle raft must be manned by guests for the entire trip.
 If we bring too many paddle rafts, and we are short of paddlers, the group is stuck in a tough spot.
 Example, if we are not sure we have sufficient paddlers to man two paddle rafts at all times during the trip, we will have to bring along 1 paddle boat, and paddlers will need to share spots on the boat.
 Also, our guests often think they want to only experience one style of craft, but once they are on the river, they realize they want to try other options.
 For instance, some people who think they only want to paddle raft, get to the river and realize that the fishing is great.
 In order to fish, they need to ride on an oar raft.
 The opposite is true also.
 Committed oar raft guests occasionally want to try a paddle raft for a portion of the trip.
 I list all these options, and all this information, in an effort to show you that we are very thoughtful about the boats we bring on a given trip.
 Safety is always our prime concern.
 Of course, your wishes and wants are also a prime concern to us.
 We will do our absolute level best to have the boats that you want on a trip.
 We ask that you come with an open mind and a good attitude about sharing opportunities within the group.
 If you have questions, please feel welcome to call our office.